The following questions and responses for the Quality MIPS category are based upon the CMS Final MACRA Rule and the 2021 QPP Final Rule.

 3. What types of quality measures can I report?

 For ECs and groups reporting via the Qualified Registry, only MIPS clinical quality measures may be reported.
-These measures are identified by “MIPS XXX”.
+These measures are identified by “MIPS XXX” or "QID XXX".
 If ECs and groups cannot find six MIPS measures to report, they must report all the measures that apply to their patient population.

-For ECs and groups reporting via the Qualified Clinical Data Registry (QCDR), both MIPS clinical quality measures, those identified by “MIPS XXX,” and QCDR measures may be reported in any combination.
+For ECs and groups reporting via the Qualified Clinical Data Registry (QCDR), both MIPS clinical quality measures, those identified by “MIPS XXX” (or "QID XXX"), and QCDR measures may be reported in any combination.
 ASA/AQI NACOR QCDR measures are identified by the measure number “AQIXX.”
+AQI NACOR also supports the reporting of two measures that are stewarded by external organizations.
 ECs and groups reporting via the QCDR must report at least six measures, including an outcome or other high-priority measure.